Getting started with clickers

 - Your TurningPoint file(s) - Participant List, Question List, etc.

 - A TurningPoint receiver.
-Most Smart Classrooms have receivers preinstalled, or you can use your own laptop with a receiver from HSU Clicker Support in Library 315.
+Most Smart Classrooms have receivers preinstalled, or you can use your own laptop with a receiver purchased from Turning Technologies.

 - A PowerPoint file, if you use PowerPoint